-We are very pleased to announce the launch of our first publication “Addressing Vulnerability in Justice Systems”, published by Wildy, Simmonds and Hall.
+Our first book “Addressing Vulnerability in Justice Systems” was published by Wildy, Simmonds and Hall.

 This publication arises from our hugely successful inaugural International Conference of the same title in June 2015.
 The book presents a selection of papers taken from speakers at the conference – all of whom are considered experts in their respective fields.